ezrac/POLAR/README.md

 Acknowledgements.
-Big thanks to Inbar Raz for the support and convincing me to share my simple parser, and to @shiftred and @iiamit for feedback.
+Big thanks to @inbarraz for the support and convincing me to share my simple parser, and to @shiftred and @iiamit for feedback.